dscape/p/README.md

 <a name="pattern"/>
 # pattern

-`pattern` is a way to do pattern matching in javascript that helps you do asynchronous iterations
+`pattern` is a way to do pattern matching in javascript that helps you with asynchronous iterations

 ``` js
 // check `samples/nodetuts.js` for working code